 Thursday

-Breakfast: Porridge from the breakfast glass
+Breakfast: Porridge from the breakfast jar

 Noon: Pasta salad with cashew cream, pickled cucumber, tomato and peas, protein banana bread